Staff Wellbeing & Supervision

 According to figures from the Health and Safety Executive, teaching is one of the most stressful jobs you can have in Britain (HSE, 2017) and thousands of teachers in England are on long-term stress-leave (TES, 11th January 2018).
-In addition, In addition, with 1 in 6 school aged children having a probable mental health condition (NHS digital, 2020), teachers are often in the best position to recognise when their students are struggling.
+In addition, with 1 in 6 school aged children having a probable mental health condition (NHS digital, 2020), teachers are often in the best position to recognise when their students are struggling.

 Many of us are familiar with the aircraft safety briefing that tells us to always fit our own oxygen mask before helping others.
 This metaphor can help us to remember that those who work with children and young people can only be fully effective in their role if they prioritise their own wellbeing (TES, 22nd January 2018).
 Schools can actively help their school staff to care for themselves, to reduce stress and increase productivity, which will ultimately have a positive impact on our young people.
 If staff are not able to manage their own mental health, this clearly has an impact on performance and pupil mental health.

 YMCA Trinity Group have developed a range of programmes to support staff in a variety of settings such as schools and workplaces.
 These include the following: